digitalocean/container-blueprints/DOKS-wordpress/README.md

 **Note:**

-The override for the current use case is that you need change the defualt value of the `backendStorageClass` to [do-block-storage](https://www.digitalocean.com/products/block-storage).
+The override shown above changes the default value for the `backendStorageClass` to [do-block-storage](https://www.digitalocean.com/products/block-storage).
 Please visit [openebs nfs provisioner helm values](https://github.com/openebs/dynamic-nfs-provisioner/blob/develop/deploy/helm/charts/values.yaml) for the full values.yaml file and more details.

 Finally, install the chart using Helm: